LegalizeAdulthood/cpp-koans/README.md

 # Dependencies

-- [CMake](http://www.cmake.org) for the build infrastructure.
+- [CMake 3.8.0](http://www.cmake.org) for the build infrastructure.
-- [Boost](http://www.boost.org) for the unit test framework.
-The build script expects to find a compiled Boost.Test configured as a static library, multithreaded, with static C/C++ runtime.
-This choice is arbitrary and you can modify the build script to suit your own needs.
+- [Catch2](http://catch-lib.net) for the unit test framework.
+Catch2 is included in the cpp-koans repository, so there is nothing to download.

 # Contributing